 We find it useful to represent networked data by an undirected weighted \emph{empirical graph} $\graph=(\nodes,\edges)$.
 For notational convenience, we identify the nodes of an empirical graph with natural numbers, $\nodes = \{1,\ldots,\nrnodes\}$.
 Each node $ \nodeidx \!\in\!\nodes$ of the empirical graph $\graph$ carries a separate local dataset $\localdataset{\nodeidx}$.
 It might be instructive to think of a local dataset $\localdataset{\nodeidx}$ as a labeled dataset Here, $\featurevec^{(\sampleidx)}$ and $\truelabel^{(\sampleidx)}$ denote, respectively, the feature vector and true label of the $\sampleidx$-th data point in the local dataset $\localdataset{\nodeidx}$.
 Note that the size $\samplesize_{\nodeidx}$ of the local dataset might vary across nodes $\nodeidx \in \nodes$.
 Figure \ref{fig_local_dataset} depicts an empirical graph with $\nrnodes\!=\!11$ nodes $\nodes=\{1,\ldots,\nrnodes\}$, each carrying a local dataset $\localdataset{\nodeidx}$.

-We highlight that our NFL method (see Section \ref{sec_federatedml}) is not restricted to local datasets of the form \eqref{equ_def_local_dataset_plain}.
+We highlight that our method (see Section \ref{sec_federatedml}) is not restricted to local datasets of the form \eqref{equ_def_local_dataset_plain}.
 Indeed, Algorithm \ref{alg1} and its analysis (see Section \ref{sec_when_does_it_work}) only requires indirect access to $\localdataset{\nodeidx}$ via the evaluation of some local loss function $\locallossfunc{\nodeidx}{\vv}$.
 The value $\locallossfunc{\nodeidx}{\vv}$ measures how well a model with parameters $\vv$ fits the local dataset $\localdataset{\nodeidx}$ (see Section \ref{sec_net_models}).
 We will study different choices for the local loss function in Section \ref{sec_numexp}.

 Let us point out two particular aspects of our data-access model via the evaluation of local loss functions.
 First, it lends naturally to privacy-friendly methods as they do not need to share raw data $\localdataset{\nodeidx}$.
-Instead, our methods only exchange (local) information about local loss function $\locallossfunc{\nodeidx}{\cdot}$ such as the gradient $\nabla \locallossfunc{\nodeidx}{\vv}$ or the proximity operator value $\proximityop{\locallossfunc}{\vv}{\rho}$ \eqref{equ_def_proximity_operator} for a given choice $\localparams{\nodeidx}=\vv$ for the local model parameter vector.
-This information is typically obtained from averages over data points and therefore revealing only little information about individual data points (if the sample size is no too small).
+Instead, our methods only exchange (local) information about local loss function $\locallossfunc{\nodeidx}{\cdot}$ such as the gradient $\nabla \locallossfunc{\nodeidx}{\vv}$ or the proximal operator value $\proximityop{\locallossfunc}{\vv}{\rho}$ \eqref{equ_def_proximity_operator} for a given choice $\localparams{\nodeidx}=\vv$ for the local model parameter vector.
+This information is typically obtained from averages over data points and therefore revealing only a little information about individual data points (if the sample size is not too small).

-Beside its privacy-friendliness, our data access model also handles applications where only a fraction of local datasets are accessible.
-This is relevant for wireless sensor networks that consist of battery powered devices for computation and wireless communication \cite{Mahmoudi202}.
+Besides its privacy-friendliness, our data access model also handles applications where only a fraction of local datasets are accessible.
+This is relevant for wireless sensor networks that consist of battery-powered devices for computation and wireless communication \cite{Mahmoudi202}.
 The lack of access to the local dataset at some node $\nodeidx$ can be taken into account by using a trivial loss function $\locallossfunc{\nodeidx}{\vv} =0$ for all parameter vectors $\vv \in \mathbb{R}^{\dimlocalmodel}$ (see Section \ref{sec_numexp}).